initab/init-bot/README.md

 * RAG enabled Document search
 * Image generator

+The AI backend is configurable in the config.json file and not part of the bot itself.
+This bot only acts as the intermediate layer between the AI models and the Matrix server

 ### Secondary functions
 * Keep track of the context per room in a Postgres database.
 * Sends typing notifications while the AI is generating responses.